srobotta/moodle-database-presets/README.md

 ### [Map with OSM and SVG](map-osm-and-svg)

+Create SVG maps from the data, use Open Street Map to enter data sets.

 ### [Switzerland place names](ch-place-names)

+Create SVG maps from the data, download the dynamically created SVG and have a QR code for the parameterized search.

 ### [Image gallery v2](image-gallery-v2)

+Improved image gallery that looks more modern than the original preset from Moodle.

 ### [Animated bar chart](barchart-animated)

+Pick one choice from a selection list.
+Results are displayed in a animated bar chart and can be periodically refreshes while the activity is ongoing.

 ### [Accumulated pie chart](piechart-accumulated)

+Kind of a voting machine, vote for one or more options in a well-designed new entry page.
+The result is displayed as a pie chart.

 ## Installation